pgale/lineage_15.1_Installation_TSV/README.md

 16. Click OK.

 17. If all is well, you will see a list of partitions.
-Find recovery in the list and right click it then select "Manage Partition Data"
+Find "recovery" in the list and right click it then select "Manage Partition Data"

 18. Select Load image and navigate to your downloaded lineage recovery lineage-15.1-20240531-UNOFFICIAL-starfire-recovery.img